30% Off Ontario Tuition

 You could be eligible for 30% off tuition, if:

-- you’re a full-time student at a public college or university in Ontario
+- you’re a full-time student at a public college, university or private postsecondary school in Ontario approved for OSAP

 - you’re in a program you can apply to directly from high school (e.g., undergraduate level)